THE NAME OF GOD AS REVEALED IN EXODUS 3:14

 Moreover, in relation to the verses De Vaux cites in support of his contention, I would make the following observation.
 Although the ehyeh of Exodus 3:12 is commonly translated as ‘I will be’, this is a translational choice and is therefore based upon how the text is read and understood.
 I would suggest that the ehyeh of this verse would be more meaningfully translated as ‘I am’ when we bear in mind that the context of Exodus 3:12 is that of God assuring Moses of His presence with him, and so in this verse the preferred and correct translation of ehyeh is at least debatable.

-Moving on to the third of the three points identified above – i.e. that the verb hayah conveys the meaning of 'to exist' - I will begin by noting Abba's contention to the contrary in the extract of his paper quoted above, which reads as follows: "the verb hayah never means pure existence; rather it has the sense of "happening", "becoming", "being in a certain place or state", "being present"".
-He doesn't suggest any alternative word or phrase that might be used to convey the meaning of 'to exist', but Rosenzweig did, and Propp appears to have followed Rosenzweig's lead.
+Moving on to the third of the three points identified above – i.e. that the verb hayah conveys the meaning of ‘to exist’ – I will begin by noting Abba’s contention to the contrary in the extract of his paper quoted above, which reads as follows: “the verb hayah never means pure existence; rather it has the sense of “happening”, “becoming”, “being in a certain place or state”, “being present””.
+He doesn’t suggest any alternative word or phrase that might be used to convey the meaning of ‘to exist’, but Rosenzweig did, and Propp appears to have followed Rosenzweig’s lead.
 Before I consider their alternative suggestion, I will settle the immediate question under consideration.
-To this end, there is very good evidence from first to second century Jewish religious writings that the ehyeh of Exodus 3:14 was commonly understood to convey the meaning of 'to be' in the sense of 'to exist'.
-That evidence is to be found in Targums Neofiti and Pseudo-Jonathan, for which see Exodus 3:14 in Jewish Bible Translations above.
-There is also the witness of the Septuagint translation of the verse, in which ehyeh is clearly understood as 'to be' in the sense of 'to exist', for which see Exodus 3:14 in Early Translations above.
-Then there are the interpretations of Maimonides, Sforno, Halevi and Recanati, amongst many others, all of whom understood ehyeh to connote the meaning of 'to be' in the sense of 'to exist', for which see Exodus 3:14 in Medieval Jewish Thought and Exodus 3:14 in Kabbalah above.
-And finally, there is no other word or phrase in biblical Hebrew that does convey the meaning of 'to exist', and so if this meaning were to be literally and unequivocally conveyed in biblical Hebrew, then there would be no alternative but to employ the obviously suitable hayah.
-I believe, therefore, that we can say with complete certainty that the verb root hayah does convey the meaning of 'to be' in the sense of 'to exist', and that Abba's contention to the contrary is false.
+To this end, there is very good evidence from first to second century Jewish religious writings that the ehyeh of Exodus 3:14 was commonly understood to convey the meaning of ‘to be’ in the sense of ‘to exist’.
+That evidence is to be found in Targums Neofiti and Pseudo-Jonathan, for which see Jewish Bible Translations above.
+There is also the witness of the Septuagint translation of the verse, in which ehyeh is clearly understood as ‘to be’ in the sense of ‘to exist’, for which see Early Jewish and Christian Translations above.
+Then there are the interpretations of Maimonides, Sforno, Halevi and Recanati, amongst many others, all of whom understood ehyeh to connote the meaning of ‘to be’ in the sense of ‘to exist’, for which see Medieval Jewish Thought and Kabbalah above.
+And finally, there is no other word or phrase in biblical Hebrew that does convey the meaning of ‘to exist’, and so if this meaning were to be literally and unequivocally conveyed in biblical Hebrew, then there would be no alternative but to employ the obviously suitable hayah.
+I believe, therefore, that we can say with complete certainty that the verb root hayah does convey the meaning of ‘to be’ in the sense of ‘to exist’, and that Abba’s contention to the contrary is false.